trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 ## Deploy Business Logic and Customer Integration Components

 - [Log in to VSTS and navigate to the Releases tab](https://easplatform.visualstudio.com/Monitoring/_release)
-- Clone `DEV – Duncan – Release Pipeline`
+- Clone `DEV - Reference Pipeline to clone`
 - Edit your clone:
   - Rename it to `DEV - <your name> - Release Pipeline`
   - Go to Variables and set `OwnerInitials` to a unique two character string.
 Preferably your initials, unless someone else has already used those